 Many people who make a living trust also make what's called a "pour-over" will.
 This kind of will is designed to take any assets that pass through the will, and pour them into the trust.
 That way, the terms of the trust govern who inherits all the deceased person's assets, and gives the trustee control over all the assets.
 With a pour-over will, you can funnel into the trust any assets that the settlor intended to transfer to the trust but didn't, or assets acquired after the trust was created.

-Many kinds of assets, including some very valuable ones, typically do not pass under the terms a trust or a will.
+Many kinds of assets, including some very valuable ones, typically don't pass under the terms of a trust or a will.
 Instead, they go directly to the person that inherits them.
 Here are some common examples:

-Many people who go to the trouble and expense of creating a living trust don't ever get around to actually transferring valuable assets into the trust.
-They just forget, or don't realize that the formal transfer of ownership is an essential part of reaping benefits from the trust.
+Many people who make a living trust don't ever get around to transferring valuable assets into the trust.
+They just forget, or they don't realize that the formal transfer of ownership is an essential part of having a trust.

 If there's a pour-over will, that should take care of the problem, though the assets may need to go through probate first (which was what the settlor was trying to avoid by making a living trust).